boxgrinder/boxgrinder.org/blog/2011-09-01-boxgrinder-build-0-9-6-released.md

         "swap":
           size: 1

 That's all for now.
-You'll hear more from in the near future, stay tuned :)
+You'll hear more from us in the near future, stay tuned :)

 # Release Notes